President Trump's "Trumponomics" - July 26th, Hour2

 By the way, people need to know the history of this.

-This does not happen since nineteen seventy-four and G. Gordon Liddy, just so people understand historically, this doesn't happen.
+And G. Gordon Liddy, just so people understand, historically, this doesn't happen.

-Eric Holder was never charged in the case when when he was held in contempt of Congress.
+Eric Holder was never charged in the case when he was held in contempt at Congress.

 There's a whole host of Democrats that were held in contempt of Congress, and nothing ever happens to them.

-And before this administration, the Justice Department has had a policy for at least six decades back to the fifties, that when executive privilege is invoked, they this criminal statute will not apply, and they will not Congress may not pursue it.
+And before this administration, the Justice Department has had a policy for at least six decades, back to the 50s, that when executive privilege is invoked, this criminal statute will not apply, and Congress may not pursue it.

-Executive privilege is entitled to a uh a presumption of validity.
+Executive privilege is entitled to a presumption of validity.

 It's not for Congress to decide whether it applies or how broadly it applies.